GCA WELCOMES HOWARD NEVIN

-Government agencies seek greater participation from qualified vendors but are realizing that many businesses don’t fully understand the procurement process.
-Businesses seek to win contracts with government agencies but face challenging hurdles to navigate the rules, regulations, strategic alliances, purchasing methodologies and other obstacles.
-In 2007, the Census reports that there are over 31 million businesses in the US, yet less than 200,000 companies win federal contracts annually.
+Government agencies seek greater participation from qualified vendors, but are realizing that many businesses don’t fully understand the procurement process.
+Businesses seek to win contracts with government agencies, but face challenging hurdles to navigate the rules, regulations, strategic alliances, purchasing methodologies, and other obstacles the government market presents.
+In 2007, the Census reported that there were over 31 million businesses in the US; yet, it is estimated that less than 200,000 companies win federal contracts annually.

 Government Contractors Association, Inc (GCA)

 GCA is a national professional trade association for companies interested in pursuing government contracts, existing companies already in the public market, universities, non-profit organizations, government agencies and staff from the federal, state and local level.